 I am also working on a book titled, TALES OF TWO BOSTONS: The pivotal role immigrants from Boston, Lincolnshire played in founding the Massachusetts Bay Company and shaping Colonial America.

 Having discovered a rich family heritage that stretches back for twelve generations to early 16th century England has been both a blessing and a burden.
 A burden because digging in the past unearths bones crying out for flesh.

 While fleshing out the past is both exhausting and exhilarating work, it is very demanding.
 Dots are connected, patterns emerge and stories unfold.
 These stories need to be told.
 This “blog” – this “website” – this offering results from the need to tell those stories and become intimate with ancestors long dead and forgotten.
 Not to aggrandize them but to shed light on their lives.

 For me, digging up bones is more enjoyable than assembling skeletons and connecting dots and finding patterns is more enjoyable than crafting stories.
 Writing does not come easy.
-Painstaking only begins to describe the process.
+Taking Pains only begins to describe the process.
 I have never written a book but will endeavor to do so.
 I have never written a blog but will do so to log my progress.

-Overtime, my story as storyteller will unfold.
+Over time, my story as storyteller will unfold.
 I relish a good story.
 We all do.
 Storytelling is as old as humanity.
 I aspire to be a great storyteller.
 The problem is that I must endeavor to tell “true stories”.
 I am not an academic historian.
 I am not a trained genealogist.
 I do not have an MFA in creative nonfiction.
-So aside from my innate curiosity and a desire to become intimate the past, I have little to offer by way of qualifications.
+So aside from my innate curiosity and a desire to become intimate with the past, I have little to offer by way of qualifications.